simsononroad/simsononroad/README.md

 <h2 align="left">Hi 👋!
-My name is Dániel Gyuris and I'm a beginner fullsack developer, from hungary</h2>
+My name is Dániel Gyuris and I'm a beginner fullstack developer, from hungary</h2>

 ###